lucacrippa88/watson-telegram-bot/README.md

 A customer could need to gather information on the product he's looking at.
 By introducing a Watson Visual Recognition integration, your Virtual Assistant can be able to send information about a product in a picture taken on the shop.

 - Create a Visual Recognition service on IBM Cloud
-- Connect to the main Node-RED application and restage it
+- Connect the Visual Regognition service to the main Node-RED application and restage it

 ### Videos